 In previous FIFAs, triggering runs has been a simple case of hitting L1/LB and watching as a player darts into the empty space ahead of them.
 But players have only ever moved vertically on FIFA.

-Not anymore.
+Not since FIFA 21, however.
 It's possible to make those cutting diagonal runs from the flanks that the wide forwards of the modern game use to score.

 When you're controlling a player in possession and you'd like another player to make a run, simply hit the L1/LB button and flick the right analog stick in the direction you'd like your teammate to run in.